macaulaycurtis/macaulaycurtis.github.io/_posts/2022-11-08-Fiscal-years.md

 That about covers it for fiscal years in Japanese accounting.
 I hope that having this information available in English will save some other translator the trouble of looking it up.
 If I got anything extraordinarily wrong, please send me an email and I will correct it.

 Fins a la pròxima!
----
-[^1] I might be responsible for some of them... we live and learn.